All Recipes | Sugar Free | Popular | Recommended | Subscribe

 Sugar Free Copycat Nutella

-The standard way of making a spread such as this one is to use a food processor or a strong blender (I use a Vitamix).
+You can use a food processor or a strong blender (I use a Vitamix) to make this recipe.
 This will thus ensure that your ingredients get processed evenly and smoothly.

-What you will need to make this recipe for sugar free hazelnut spread.
+Ingredients needed to make sugar free chocolate hazelnut spread.

 • Hazelnuts- 1 cup toasted or roasted.
 Also, without their skins.

 • Sugar Free Chocolate Chips- 1 cup.
-Again, you can find sugar free chocolate chips online.
+You can find sugar free chocolate chips online.
 For a richer flavor, you can use a dark chocolate sugar free chocolate chip

 • Sugar Free Powdered Sugar- 2 tablespoons.